Suedo/StartingNginx/CrashCourseYT/basics.md

 3. Each time we request a packet to nginx, it round robins the request to one of the 4 node apps

 Note that Browsers connection ends at Nginx, we do not comminicate with the apps directly, thus effectily setting up a Layer 7 (HTTP) proxy

+**Overriding default load balancing** :
+By adding `ip_hash` to the first line of the `upstream` block in the `layer7.nginx.conf` file, we can change the load balancing to be ip hash based, instead of default round-robin.
+As such, connections will be sticky, where a browser from one ip will always be talking one specific app behind the nginx proxy.
+This is a stateful connection, and can be used where we need to maintain some state in between connections.

+A side note, given the prevalence of kubernetes and similar scaling solutions, keeping sticky/state-based connections can be a bad idea, so choose with caution.